coding-stones/lib-actor/README.md

 This is a simple implementation of actors using Web Workers (or Worker Threads in node).

-Each actor is an independent work, with its own state.
-You communicate with them by sending messages.
+Each actor is an independent worker, with its own state.
+Actors commiunicate by sending messages.

-In addition, the actor system adds a series of predefined messages that define housekeeping behaviors.

 You define a _handler function_ for each message that an actor can receive.
 Among other things, that handler function receives the current state and the